 Their work is characterized by ongoing service delivery, including routine maintenance, auditing, or legal representation.

-The goal of a professional services firm is to leverage its specialized knowledge to help organizations maintain smooth operations and achieve sustainable success.
+A professional services firm aims to leverage specialized knowledge to help organizations maintain smooth operations and achieve sustainable success.

 Key Features: